featurist/hyperdom/readme.md

     }
     ```

   * `detached` - a boolean indicating that the DOM element is moved during the `onadd` event.
 Defaults to `false`.
 Some jQuery components, especially dialogs, move the DOM element to another part of the DOM to aid in styling.
-If this is the case, use `detached: true` and plastiq will still be able to track it.
+If this is the case, use `detached: true` and hyperdom will still be able to track it.
   * `cacheKey` - if truthy, the component will only update if it's different from the previous rendering of the component.
 If falsey, then the component will re-render normally with everything else.
   * any other fields you want to access from the handlers.